Federal Work-Study Basics

-**Please note: Submitting an FWS application does not guarantee to hire for a Federal Work-Study position.
+**Please note: Submitting an FWS application does not guarantee hiring for a Federal Work-Study position.
 Placement into a position is contingent on job availability, the student's qualifications, selection by a supervisor, and program funding.**

 The Federal Work-Study (FWS) program is a federally funded supplementary award, which students-- if selected for hire-- may earn in the form of part-time employment through A-B Tech.
 Positions may be located on or off campus, and encompass a wide variety of jobs and skill sets.
 FWS students are awarded a stipend for the current academic year, which they earn by logging hours with a FWS supervisor.
 This award is Title IV funded, meaning that students are not required to repay the funding, once earned.
 The program is overseen by the FWS Coordinator in A-B Tech’s Financial Aid Office.